 They bask in the sun in massive numbers, blending into their surroundings so effectively that you literally stumble upon them.
 ‘Watch your feet’, my guide yelled repeatedly as he led me through one group (the iguanas won’t move for you).
 Every so often you’ll hear a spitting sound as an iguana ‘sneezes’ fine jets of salt out through its nostrils — a way of regulating the seawater taken in when swimming.

-I also encountered iguanas while snorkeling in the central islands.
+I also encountered iguanas while snorkelling in the central islands.
 As the single marine lizard species, they swim down to the seabed to nibble on algae, and I watched as they came to feed.
 With motionless legs, they use their tail as a rudder and wiggle their hips to propel themselves, gliding quite serenely through the water.

 As seen in Jungles: howling indris of Madagascar